ShilpikaB/Beehive-Health-Prediction_CSC869/README.md

 - Declining bee population.
 - Mites and ants infestation.
 - Frequent check-ups on the hive is desirable to monitor the hive strength and health.
-- Manual investigation of beehives is time intensive and often distrupts the beehive environment.
+- Manual investigation of beehives is time intensive and often disrupts the beehive environment.

 # Motivation & Objective
 How can we help ?
 - Improve the ability to understand the hive health without checking for the hive manually.
 - Devise a non-invasive hive health checkup technique using ML.
-- Studies show that honeybee images flying in/out of the hive can be used to draw inferences about the hive health.
+- Studies show that honeybee images flying in/out of the hive can be used to draw inferences about the hive's health.

 # Contribution
 - Use convolutional neural network (CNN) to design ML models to predict hive health.